caas-team/py-kube-downscaler/README.md

 ## Contributing

 Easiest way to contribute is to provide feedback!
 We would love to hear what you like and what you think is missing.
-Create an issue or [ping try_except\_ on Twitter](https://twitter.com/try_except_).
+Create an issue and we will take a look.
+PRs are welcome.

 PRs are welcome.